-- D. The Program Administrator shall not approve an application for a Capital Improvement Plan that includes a Pass Through that exceeds more than 5% of a Tenant's Maximum Allowable Rent at the time the application is filed.
-If the Pass Through exceeds 5% of a Tenant's Maximum Allowable Rent, the Program Administrator may nevertheless approve the application but provide for the full recovery of the cost of the Capital Improvement by extending beyond 15 years the amortization period of the Capital Improvement, but in no event shall the total number of years exceed 30. - E. The Program Administrator shall determine the amount of the Pass Through, based on the cost of the authorized Capital Improvements, at the time the Program Administrator approves the application, using the best available information, as provided by the Landlord along with any other relevant information.
-The Program Administrator's determination of the amount of the Pass Through shall be final and not subject to future revision, including revisions based on actual construction costs. - F. Landlords shall provide notice to Tenants of the authorized Pass Through, as determined by the Program Administrator.
+- C. Except as provided in subsection D of this Section 6-58.77, the Program Administrator shall not approve an application for a Capital Improvement Plan if either of the following apply: - 1.
+The approval of the application results in a cumulative Capital Improvement Pass Through exceeding 5% of a Tenant's Maximum Allowable Rent as such Rent is determined at the time the application is filed. - 2.
+If, as to the Capital Improvements that are the subject of the application for a Capital Improvement Plan, the Landlord previously received an upward adjustment of Rent through the petition process under Section 6-58.75. - D. If an application for a Capital Improvement Plan, if approved, would result in a cumulative Capital Improvement Pass Through exceeding 5% of a Tenant's Maximum Allowable Rent as such Rent is determined at the time the application is filed, the Program Administrator may approve the application subject to the following: - 1.
+The Capital Improvement Pass Through (for that Tenant) is permanently capped at 5% of the Tenant's Maximum Allowable Rent as such Rent is determined at the time the application is filed. - 2.
+The Program Administrator's approval of the application shall provide for the full recovery the cost of the Capital Improvements including extending beyond 15 years the amortization period of the Capital Improvement. - E. The Program Administrator shall determine the amount of the Pass Through based on the cost of the authorized Capital Improvement at the time the Program Administrator approves the application, using the best available information, as provided by the Landlord along with any other relevant information.
+The Program Administrator's determination of the amount of the Pass Through shall not be subject to future revision, including revisions based on actual construction costs. - F. Landlords shall provide notice to Tenants of the authorized Pass Through, as determined by the Program Administrator.
 Upon receiving such notice, any affected Tenant shall have the right to provide a notice to the Landlord that the Landlord must choose between irrevocably forgoing the applicable Pass Through (as to that Tenant) or terminating the Tenancy and making the required permanent Relocation Payment.to the Tenant. - G. All Pass Throughs authorized pursuant to a Capital Improvement Plan shall immediately terminate for any Rental Unit that becomes vacant.